Prototypes

 1. Transcript loading…

 Prototyping is the fourth phase of both design thinking and design sprints.
-It’s an essential part of user experience (UX) design that usually comes after ideation, where you/your team have created and selected ideas that can solve users’ needs.
-In prototyping, you craft a simple experimental model of your proposed product so you can check how well it matches what users want through the feedback they give.
-You should consider prototyping from early on—using paper prototyping, if appropriate—so the feedback you gather from users can help guide development.
+It’s an essential part of user experience (UX) design that usually comes after ideation, where a designer or design team have created and selected ideas that can solve users’ needs.
+In prototyping, designers craft a simple experimental model of their proposed product.
+This allows them to assess how well the product aligns with user needs and expectations through valuable user feedback.
+Designers should incorporate prototyping into their process from the early stages, even using paper prototyping when appropriate.
+This early feedback from users can be instrumental in guiding the product's development.

 Show Hide video transcript